 📝 Click here and consult the complete guide with all the information about Sóller and its surroundings.

 Its famous port, Puerto de Sóller is also one of the most beautiful sights on the island and one of the most popular places to visit when it comes to to stay in Mallorca, for the charm of its seafront promenade, for its natural surroundings and for its wide range of quality services and accommodation.

-Torrent de Pareis and Sa Calobra, the biggest natural monument
+Torrent de Pareis and Sa Calobra, the greatest natural monument to see in Mallorca

 The Torrent de Pareis, listed as a Natural Monument, is considered the most extraordinary excursion in Mallorca and one of the island’s wonders.